CURRENT LIST OF FARMS & FIBRE ORIGINS

 LANI’S LANA | HIGH DESERT CALIFORNIA/NEVADA

-(Fine Rambouillet Wool, CLIMATE BENEFICIAL™ and RESPONSIBLE WOOL STANDARD Certified)
+Fine Rambouillet Wool — CLIMATE BENEFICIAL™ & RESPONSIBLE WOOL STANDARD Certified

-Lani’s Lana produces high-quality yarns and combed top from luxurious Rambouillet wool, sourced from sheep that open-range graze in the Warner Mountains of Northeastern California and the rangelands of Northwestern Nevada.
+Lani’s Lana produces fine yarns and combed top from Rambouillet sheep that graze across the Warner Mountains of Northeastern California and the open rangelands of Northwestern Nevada.

-In the winter, under the careful watch of sheepherders and their dogs, the sheep browse the desert rangelands.
-During the summer, they migrate to the Warner Mountains, following a centuries-old pastoral tradition.
-Lani describes this way of life as “deeply rooted in tradition and grandeur—close to the earth, connected to nature, and ever exposed to the uncontrollable elements beyond human influence.”
+In winter, the flock roams the desert rangelands under the watch of skilled sheepherders and their dogs.
+Come summer, they migrate into the Warner Mountains, continuing a centuries-old pastoral rhythm.
+Lani describes this life as “deeply rooted in tradition and grandeur — close to the earth, connected to nature, and ever exposed to the uncontrollable elements beyond human influence.”

-Lani’s wool holds the CLIMATE BENEFICIAL™ wool certification, thanks to a Carbon Farm Plan developed in partnership with Fibershed and the Carbon Cycle Institute in 2016.
-This plan integrates sustainable practices such as:
+The wool is certified Climate Beneficial™, a designation earned through a Carbon Farm Plan developed in partnership with Fibershed and the Carbon Cycle Institute.
+The ranch implements practices such as

-Lani’s wool is also Responsible Wool Standard (RWS) certified, ensuring ethical and sustainable wool production.
-This certification verifies best practices in animal welfare, land management, and social responsibility across the entire wool supply chain.
+Lani’s wool is also Responsible Wool Standard (RWS) certified, affirming best practices in animal welfare, land stewardship, and supply chain transparency.

 TEXAS ORGANIC COTTON MARKETING CO-OPERATIVE (TOCMC) | South Plains Texas (Organic Upland cotton)